 Being such a delicious meat and at the same time such delicate, can make you screw up a good brisket in so many ways from the time you buy it until the slicing and serving time.

 Cooking or smoking the brisket should be the trickiest part but if you don't know how to slice a brisket in the proper way, the last step can ruin your whole work and dedication.

 I know that there are different methods on how to do it, but I have included only the most used and the most recommended method.

 One tip to have in mind is that no matter what method are you using, you always should slice and cut against the meat grains.

-Slicing a Brisket should be easy, fun and overall a treat for you and everyone around you, so better enjoy it!
+Slicing your cooked meat should be easy, fun and overall a treat for you and everyone around you, so better enjoy it!

 - Also Read: Best Wood for Smoking Brisket